VoidLeech/Paths-Are-Roads/readme.md

 **Q: Will you port to X.x.x?**
 A: I will keep the data pack up to date with major releases of Minecraft, and will try to provide versions for the Minecraft versions that support the features necessary for this pack to function.
 Versions before 1.17-pre1 will not be supported, as this is when the stepping_on property was added, unless I find a different way to implement the required tag check.

+**Q: Why do your files list compatible versions even though your docs don't list those versions in the table?**
+A: The data pack format will not have changed between the main version and any versions also marked compatible.
+The data pack will work for these versions, but I'll not support mod compatibility for these.

 **Q: Can you release this (packaged) as a mod instead?**
 A: I see no need to do so.
 There exist mods that allow you to automatically apply data packs to all worlds, and nothing Paths are Roads does is needed during initial world generation, so adding after world creation is fully safe.